plastilinn/docs/pages/sections/Challenges.md

 ## 👉 Example (SpaceX)

-🏆#challenge Technical Challenge
+🏆#challenge Reusability of spacecraft

 Achieving full reusability of spacecraft, including the Starship, to significantly reduce the cost of space travel.

 🏆#challenge Regulatory and Legal Hurdles

 Navigating complex international and domestic regulatory environments for launching spacecraft and deploying satellites, such as the Starlink internet constellation.

 🏆#challenge Financial and Market Risks

 Securing continued funding and investment for ambitious projects like Mars colonization, which require significant long-term capital.

 🏆#challenge Technical Infrastructure

 Building the infrastructure needed for the launch, landing, and refurbishment of rockets on a scale never before attempted and developing the ground and in-orbit infrastructure required for the Starlink network to provide global high-speed internet.

-🏆#challenge Public Perception and Stakeholder Engagement:
+🏆#challenge Public Perception and Stakeholder Engagement

 Maintaining public interest and support for space exploration and development, especially for long-term projects like colonizing Mars.

 ## 🔑 Keys